 - I’ve lived in quite a few different places: Toronto, Irvine, San Diego, Seoul, New York, Paris, Seoul again, New York for a second time, and now Los Angeles.
-Home is where ever my close friends and family are.
+For me, home is where ever my close friends and family are.

 If you would like to email me, you can contact me at jessica at jessicasdinnerparty dot com.